Consultative Workshop Holds Threadbare Discussion On Mainstreaming Of Transgender Community - UrduPoint

 Consultative Workshop Holds Threadbare Discussion On Mainstreaming Of Transgender Community

-PESHAWAR, (UrduPoint / Pakistan Point News - 30th May, 2023 ) :An insightful consultative workshop discussed measures for bringing the highly marginalized community of transgender into the mainstream by enhancing their registration process with Social Welfare Department, NADRA, ECP, Human Rights and other institutions.
+PESHAWAR, (UrduPoint / Pakistan Point News - 31st May, 2023 ) :An insightful consultative workshop here on Wednesday discussed measures for bringing the highly marginalized community of transgender into the mainstream by enhancing their registration process with Social Welfare Department, National Database and Registration Authority (NADRA), Election Commission of Pakistan (ECP), Human Rights and other institutions.

 The workshop was jointly organized by Social Welfare, Special education and Women Empowerment Department, Peace and Justice Network and Blue Veins.